fanoframework/fanoframework.github.io/security/password-hash/index.md

 [Best practice for storing password](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) is to never store plain password but hash value of password and its salt, so that when password storage is compromised, it is still considerably very difficult task to retrieve plain password.

+Password hash algorithms are designed to make computation to retrieve actual password be expensive so that it is not feasible for attacker.

 ## Password hash and verification

 Fano Framework provides several password hash algorithm based on [HashLib4Pascal](https://github.com/Xor-el/HashLib4Pascal) and [BCrypt](https://github.com/viniciussanchez/bcrypt) libraries.